A group of eighth graders had to cancel their end-of-year trip. Instead they used the trip fund to help a group in need - Local News 8

 The students used their $2,800 fund to purchase supplies, which were then delivered to members of Navajo Nation.

-“I am very proud of my students, but I’m not surprised,” Bernard said.
+“I am very proud of my students, but I’m not surprised,” said Daisy Barnard, their eighth-grade teacher.
 “This is a very generous and compassionate group of teens.
 They have been raised to think outside their own immediate lives and it shows in moments like this.”

 Picking up supplies

-The idea came from Jess Falkenhagen, one of the parents in Bernard’s class.
+The idea came from Jess Falkenhagen, one of the parents in Barnard’s class.

 Falkenhagen, who is a cultural anthropologist, said she was concerned about the impact of coronavirus on Navajo Nation.

-Note: Correction: An earlier version of this story omitted the first name and identification of Daisy Barnard and also spelled her last name wrong.